pritig5/LegalAdvisor/README.md

-# LegalAdvisor
+## LegalAdvisor

-a legal chatbot website leveraging Large Language Models (LLMs) and Generative AI to deliver accurate legal information based on the Indian Constitution.
+A legal chatbot website leveraging Large Language Models (LLMs) and Generative AI to deliver accurate legal information based on the Indian Constitution.
 Aimed at enhancing access to legal resources, the platform helps users understand their legal rights and responsibilities by addressing complex queries.
 The chatbot, trained on an extensive corpus of legal texts and constitutional provisions, ensures precise and contextually relevant responses.
 Alongside, the website features a directory of verified real-life lawyers from various regions and specializations within India, facilitating connections for further legal consultation.

 ![IMG-20240624-WA0001](https://github.com/pritig5/LegalAdvisor/assets/82075813/aa22e323-e0ef-4cb7-a20b-2d730547445b)